nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Werkbook is a task manager for users to manage their schedules and tasks via a command-line interface.
 With just a single line of command, users can add, manipulate, and organize tasks in a hassle-free manner!
 Werkbook is a simple, yet fast and powerful tool that will help you to increase your productivity.

-Let Werkbook do your werk.
+Let Werkbook werk your work.

 ## 2. Getting Started